pingcap/docs-cn/system-variables.md

 - Unit: Milliseconds
 - This variable is used to output the threshold value of the time consumed by the slow log.
 When the time consumed by a query is larger than this value, this query is considered as a slow log and its log is output to the slow query log.

-### tidb_max_tiflash_threads <span class="version-mark">New in v6.1.0</span>

-- Scope: SESSION | GLOBAL
-- Persists to cluster: Yes
-- Default value: `-1`
-- Range: `[-1, 256]`
-- This variable is used to set the maximum concurrency for TiFlash to execute a request.
-The default value is `-1`, indicating that this system variable is invalid.
-When the value is `0`, the maximum number of threads is automatically configured by TiFlash.

-### tidb_mpp_store_fail_ttl

-- Scope: SESSION | GLOBAL
-- Persists to cluster: Yes
-- Type: Duration
-- Default value: `60s`
-- The newly started TiFlash does not provide services.
-To prevent queries from failing, TiDB limits the tidb-server sending queries to the newly started TiFlash nodes.
-This variable indicates the time range in which the newly started TiFlash is not sent requests.

 ### tidb_slow_query_file

 <CustomContent platform="tidb-cloud">